Aaron-Artz/Inventory-Tracker/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\Controller - Contains matching .java and .fxml files that are used to implement the user interface as well as add th e functionality to the page.

-  \Model - Contains the means of organizing the parts and products into java objects to be used by the ineventory system.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\Model - Contains the means of organizing the parts and products into java objects to be used by the ineventory system.

-  \Main.java - Main application file.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\Main.java - Main application file.
 The code sets the primary stage (MainScreen.fxml) then manually adds data to be used in the application.

   Main Screen